 Often the best way to ensure you are buying a quality set is to go to the right place to get it.
 A hobby shop that specializes in trains is much more likely to have a selection of reliable products than department or discount stores that only carry trains at Christmas.
 There are some exceptions to that rule of course, and there are also lots of good sets available online.

 When you purchase from a local store you will be able to discuss the purchase with somebody who knows what you are buying, see additional items to expand the set, and build a relationship with someone who can advise you if something goes wrong later.

 06 of 06

 Indeed, you often get what you pay for.
-That being said, there are some good quality starter sets that are not much more expensive than some toys.
+That being said, some good quality starter sets are not much more expensive than some toys.

 Prices vary greatly from one retailer to another and based on the contents of the set but for a good quality set in the most popular scales, you should expect to pay in the $150 to $400 range.
 For that price, you can expect an oval of track, locomotive, three to four cars, and a power supply.
 Some sets may include some additional track, cars, or accessories like figures, signs, or trees.